-When I work with families, I spend a lot of time customizing a care plan that will best help them meet their nursing goals.
-International board certified lactation consultants are trained as health care workers to assess each breastfeeding relationship fully before offering instruction, suggestions, and counseling.
+When I work with families, I spend a lot of time customizing a care plan that will best help them meet their infant feeding goals.
+International Board Certified Lactation Consultants (IBCLCs) are trained as health care workers to assess each breastfeeding relationship fully before offering instruction, suggestions, and counseling.

 Heck, the health information form I give to the nursing parent before each visit is from 2-7 pages long depending on the parents’ history, and I go through that step by step before I even talk about breastfeeding!